As the war in Ukraine continues, this veterinarian has saved the lives of over 1,000 animals

 By the time veterinarian Colleen Lambo traveled to Ukraine in 2024, animal shelters across the country were overflowing, and Europe was on the brink of a rabies epidemic.
 But she took a note from the locals leading animal welfare efforts in the face of war.

-“The Ukrainians we met were carrying on with their lives despite the war,” Lambo told Roo, the veterinary relief organization that funded her trip.
+“The Ukrainians we met were carrying on with their lives despite the war,” Lambo told Roo, the veterinary relief platform in the U.S. connecting clinics with trusted veterinary professionals.
 “They were considerate, generous, and tolerant.”

 A white dog on a street sidewalk is surrounded by tiny puppies that are suckling from her or sleeping nearby.